mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 On the other hand, that total personality comes from – where?
 Beginningless past, and endless future.
 Finally, that's total personality, where [Katagiri](glossary#katagiri) is Katagiri.
 So why don't you take care of Katagiri, with careful, compassionate attention – completely beyond judgement, good or bad, right and wrong?
 We must be right in the middle of total personality [in] everyday life, always.
 Total personality is the core of life – so we must be there, always.

-So from this point, it's pretty easy; no difficulty.
-That's why [Dogen Zenji](glossary#dogen) says, there is faith, if you believe total personality or [Buddha Nature](glossary#buddha-nature), whatever there is.
+From this point, it's pretty easy; no difficulty.
+That's why [Dogen Zenji](glossary#dogen) says there is faith, if you believe total personality or [Buddha Nature](glossary#buddha-nature), whatever there is.
 Within total personality, or the original nature of existence, there is no confusion, no [suffering](glossary#suffering).
 No suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 ##### 37:59

 So it's pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it's pretty hard.
-In the six consciousnesses, we can understand our life according to the huge pile of experiences which you have accumulated; that's why it's pretty hard.
+In the six consciousnesses, we can understand our life according to the huge pile of experiences which we have accumulated; that's why it's pretty hard.

 So arrangement, regulating the body – it's not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
 But, here is the proper posture; why don't you do it?